fourstix/QwiicCosmacElfSim/README.md

 It can also support an [Adafruit I2C 32K Fram](https://www.adafruit.com/product/1895) as an expanded RAM memory as well.
 The expanded ram is accessed in 256-byte pages.

+Note that EEProm and Fram share the same default I2C address, but either or both addresses can be changed.

 Sample Configurations
 ---------------------